I'm Honey!

 How to combat loneliness after 50

-#2 Joining a book club is a great social hobby to start after 50 and meet new friends
+#2 Joining a book club is a great social hobby to start after 50 and foster social connections

 Reading is a great hobby!
 You probably know, at least in the general sense, that reading is good for you.
 If you already enjoy reading, joining a book club is a great hobby to pick up!
 Book clubs are also a fantastic way to discover hidden gems—lesser-known books that you might not have found on your own.